To gain weight you must eat more kilojoules every day from a range of healthy foods while maintaining regular exercise.

 - Increasing your food intake – try eating larger portions.

-- Including energy dense foods throughout your daily meals, eg, peanut butter or cheese on toast instead of marmite, milkshake instead of low fat milk, ice cream on fruit, avocado instead of cucumber, juice and milk instead of tea and coffee, Complan or Sustagen drink.
+- Including energy dense foods throughout your daily meals, eg, peanut butter or cheese on toast instead of marmite, a milkshake instead of low fat milk, ice cream on fruit, avocado instead of cucumber, juice and milk instead of tea and coffee, Complan or Sustagen drink.

 - Avoiding too many bulky low energy foods.
 Raw vegetables and fruit are nutritious but you fill up quickly well before you have eaten enough kilojoules.